 There is only one word which comes to mind when trying to describe the diving experience at Ponta and that word is spectacular.
 With around 20 reefs being dived regularly and new reefs still being found and explored there is one which is abuzz with activity during the summer months of December through May.
 Pinnacles, as it is called, is famous for its abundant shark population, with Bull and Tiger Sharks being the areas main attraction.
 There is also a large Bottle-nose dolphin community which resides there and they are well known for their curiosity.
 Close encounters with these beautiful creatures are an amazing experience.

 The 2500 km coastline is scattered with endless coral reefs, tropical beaches and is a mecca for scuba and snorkel divers, sun worshipers and adventures explorers.
-The pristine coast is one of the few unexplored pleasures of the Indian Ocean and host a dazzling display of marine life.
+The pristine coast is one of the few unexplored pleasures of the Indian Ocean and hosts a dazzling display of marine life.
 Whatever your needs to have fun in the sun in Mozambique, you have come to the right place!
 October through February is Whale shark season, and these peaceful giants of the ocean are often seen (but not touched) by lucky dives and snorkelers.

-The diving in Vilanculos is rated as world class quality and expeditions are being given a unique character by the amazing landscapes of the islands.
+The diving in Vilanculos is rated as world-class quality and expeditions are being given a unique character by the amazing landscapes of the islands.
 In the south there is a great selection of shark reefs, not forgetting about the Dolphins, Dugongs and Mantas Rays.
-Double tank diving is standard here and the regions has already established itself as a top dive destination on the world map.
+Double tank diving is standard here and the regions have already established itself as a top dive destination on the world map.
 The diving tours on offer are varied and will allow you the experience of a lifetime, enjoy the sharks, whales and the wrecks.

 Staying true to the old saying save the best for last, Tofo is undoubtedly one of the best diving destinations in the world.
 There is an abundance of sea life here and the list of breathtaking marine life seems endless, the area sports sixteen reefs, which house graceful manta rays and curious huge whale-sharks.
 The rich colorful coral beds are teeming with tropical fish, Butterfly, Angel and graceful Moorish Idols.
 With water temperatures hovering between 23 and 29 degrees Celsius this underwater world carries large amounts of nutritious plankton.
 Gullies and swim-throughs created by the coral are home to Honeycomb Moray Eels, Octopus and if you are lucky enough to witness it, the majestic Leatherback or Loggerhead Turtle.